-Springtime might not bring us the floral bouquet of meadows and gardens that the rest of the world gets, but skies in the UAE will brighten up with a different kind of April showers this week – the Lyrid Meteor Showers.
+Springtime might not bring us the floral bouquet of meadows and gardens that the rest of the world gets, but skies in Dubai will brighten up with a different kind of April showers this week – the Lyrid Meteor Showers (or casually known as the Lyrids).

-As the oldest recorded meteor showers in the world, the Lyrids are known for fast, bright flashes and the occasional fireballs streaking across the heavens that have consistently delighted humans for the last 2,700 years.
+As the oldest recorded meteor showers in the world, the Lyrids are scientifically famous for fast, bright flashes and the occasional fireballs streaking across the skies that have consistently delighted humans for the last 2,700 years.
 Historical documents show Chinese astronomers from 687 BCE describing them as “stars that fell like rain”.
+Kinda poetic, doesn’t you think?

 Originating from the Comet C/1861 G1 Thatcher, which orbits the sun approximately every 415 years, the Lyrid meteor showers form when the debris from the comet enters Earth’s atmosphere at speeds of around 49 km/s and burns up into blazing darts of light.